BinaryChaosTV/SARndbox/README.md

 	cd ~
 	wget http://web.cs.ucdavis.edu/~okreylos/ResDev/Vrui/Build-Ubuntu.sh
 	bash Build-Ubuntu.sh

-**Protip:** The quickest way to copy&paste in Linux is to highlight the text you want to copy with the left mouse button, then move the mouse to where you want to copy the selected text, and click the middle mouse button.

 The script run in the last command will ask you for your user's password to install prerequisite libraries, and then build the Vrui VR Toolkit.
 That will take a little while and produce lots of output, and at the end you'll be greeted by a spinning globe in a window.